rhinobase/react-bluesky/CONTRIBUTING.md

 ### Steps to PR

-1. Fork the `hono-rate-limiter` repository and clone your fork
+1. Fork the `react-bluesky` repository and clone your fork

 2. Create a new branch out of the `main` branch.
 We follow the convention `[type/scope]`.
 For example `fix/memcache` or `docs/core`. `type` can be either `docs`, `fix`, `feat`, `build`, or any other conventional commit type. `scope` is just a short id that describes the scope of work.